 Use a tracking service that provides real-time visibility into your shipments in transit and keep your customers informed if their parcels might be delayed.
 Additionally, you could provide affected customers with a coupon code offering a discount for their next purchase.

-2. Lost Parcels
+2. Lost Packages

 Even if your carrier loses your package, it is YOUR brand reputation that takes the hit.

 What You Can Do

 This way, you can demonstrate your commitment to the customer and possibly impress them enough to retain them moving forward.

-3. Damaged Parcels
+3. Damaged Packages